pajjaecat/ORI-SRD/docs/index.rst

    Please **READ** `The voltage rise detection block scheme <https://github.com/pajjaecat/ORI-SRD/blob/main/Ressources/Docs/VRiseControlBlockScheme.pdf>`_ before reading everything else.

-To implement `The voltage rise detection block scheme <https://github.com/pajjaecat/ORI-SRD/blob/main/Ressources/Docs/VRiseControlBlockScheme.pdf>`_ , check out the sections :
+To implement `The voltage rise detection block scheme <https://github.com/pajjaecat/ORI-SRD/blob/main/Ressources/Docs/VRiseControlBlockScheme.pdf>`_ , for new networks configuration please check out the sections :
    - :doc:`howToUse` to get a step by step process to apply to any type of network;
    - :doc:`tutorials` to see the differents available tutorials to get inspired of for the implementation.

-The remaining section :doc:`orivariables`, :doc:`orifunctions` and :doc:`oriclasses` offer an in-depth view of the main functions used in the :doc:`Tutorials`.
+The remaining sections :doc:`orivariables`, :doc:`orifunctions` and :doc:`oriclasses` offer an in-depth view of the main functions used in the :doc:`tutorials`.

 Check out the :doc:`usage` section for further information, including